danpaulson/teaminstinct.gg/README.md

 ![pencil](https://i.imgur.com/ftLZo5x.png)

-You'll then be able to edit the html, which should show up immediately on the site.
+You'll then be able to edit the html, which should show up shortly (~30s) on the site.